fuzzylogicxx/fuzzylogic/posts/2023-08-24-3-questions-to-evaluate-design-patterns-and-avoid-unnecessary-work-that-degrades-ux-adam-silver-designer-london-uk.md

 ---
 Adam offers tips for how to proceed when we are presented with a request for a shiny new pattern which is not grounded in research but rather follows a fad.

 > The purpose of design is to solve actual problems.
-Not made up ”I’m bored so I’ll come up with something new” problems.
+Not made up “I’m bored so I’ll come up with something new” problems.

 > So how can we evaluate these patterns, avoid unnecessary work and ultimately avoid patterns that degrade UX?
 ---